BusinessQuantumGuide/BusinessQuantumFAQ/README.md

 ### What is a venture capital (VC) investor?

-_See "About VCs and their perspective" in the Suggested Resources section at the end for ideas on how to answer this question._
+_See "About VCs and their perspective" in the Suggested Resources section at the end of this document for ideas on how to start answering this question._

 ### Why would someone invest in a quantum computing startup?
 - Arguably the point is to make a return on the investment.